 For this equilibrium solution, then, the oceanic heat uptake indeed behaves like a negative feedback of strength f_o .
 For the standard parameters in Table 1, $f_o \approx -0.15$.
-Therefore the equilibrium PDF for the model would have the shape given by equation (1), with $\bar{f} = \bar{f}a + \bar{f}o \approx 0.5$ and σ_f the variance in the total feedback.
-The resulting distributions are shown in Figure 1 in light colors: the addition of a negative feedback moves the PDF further from the limit of $f \to 1$, reducing the skewing tendency on the temperature response.
+Therefore the equilibrium PDF for the model would have the shape given by Eq.
+(1), with $\overline{f} = \overline{f}a + \overline{f}o \approx 0.5$ and σ_f the variance in the total feedback.
+The resulting distributions are shown in Fig. 1 in light colors: the addition of a negative feedback moves the PDF further from the limit of $f \rightarrow 1$, reducing the skewing tendency on the temperature response.
 Probabilities are therefore concentrated more nearly about the mean (and weaker) temperature response.
 This result can be understood physically: the effect of the radiative forcing on the mixed layer is damped by the heat that is taken up by the deep ocean.
-The greater the surface temperature change, the more heat is driven into the deep ocean, and the greater degree to which the effect of the radiative forcing is damped.
-Thus this effect of the ocean heat uptake is similar to that of a negative feedback.
+The greater the surface temperature change, the more heat is driven into